Dave-Evans/exploring_soils/infra/README.md

 I will need an if statements in the Terraform code, if prod (in variables?) then use IP address, if not then forget it.
 I am going to leave this undone for now and proceed with assuming that we aren't going to use an elastic ip.

+TODO: make greencover user able to spin this up

 ### References

 [For booleans](https://blog.gruntwork.io/terraform-tips-tricks-loops-if-statements-and-gotchas-f739bbae55f9)